Phone: +961 (0)1 359182

 Nadia von Maltzahn is vice director until 30 March 2020, and on maternity leave until September 2021.

-Nadia von Maltzahn has been deputy director of the OIB since April 2018, having joined the Institute as a research associate in 2013.
+Nadia von Maltzahn has been deputy director of the OIB since April 2018, having joined the institute as a research associate in 2013.
 She is the author of The Syria-Iran Axis.
 Cultural Diplomacy and International Relations in the Middle East (I.B.
 Tauris, 2013, 2015) and holds a DPhil and an MSt in Modern Middle Eastern Studies from St Antony's College, University of Oxford.
 She received her BA Honours in Middle Eastern and Islamic Studies from King’s College, Cambridge.
 Nadia co-edited The Art Salon in the Arab Region: Politics of Taste Making (Beiruter Texte und Studien 132, 2018), Divercities: Competing narratives and urban practices in Beirut, Cairo and Tehran (Orient-Institut Studies 3, 2015) and Inverted Worlds: Cultural motion in the Arab region (Orient-Institut Studies 2, 2013).
-In 2018, she acted as a reviewer for META Middle East Topics & Arguments.
 Her research interests include cultural policies, artistic practices and the circulation of knowledge.
 Her current research project at the OIB deals with cultural policies in Lebanon, looking in particular at cultural institutions and their role in the public sphere.

 This project examines the relationship between cultural policies, cultural production and the public sphere, that is the relationship between political frameworks, institutional actors, cultural players and society.